pcnfernando/distribution/samples/artifacts/SentimentSample/README.txt

   ]
 }'

-4. See the output in the WSO2SP terminal
+4. See the output in the Siddhi Distribution terminal

 NOTE: User credentials used in the curl commands are default values.